gbrault/sqlgrid/README.rst

     :align: center
     :alt: qgrid

-The backend is a complete rewrite to supprt SQL table model.
+The backend is a complete rewrite to support SQL table model.

 Demo
 ----